1jour1vin

 duck confit

-"Very direct, aromatic nose, very pure palate - a very different style from the whites.
-Clean and relatively light, but satisfactory for those who do not seek amplitude above all else.
+"Very direct and aromatic nose, great purity on the palate—a very different style from the whites.
+Clean and relatively light, but satisfying for those who are not primarily looking for amplitude.
 Long.
 2029-2040" (Jancis Robinson 2024)

-Buy your Meursault wines at the best price on private sale!
+Buy your Meursault wines at the best price in a private sale!

 Rated site